Our Approach

 Community Networks

 We build networks that align across secondary, postsecondary, and workforce and connect communities to policy frameworks by providing in-depth technical assistance, facilitation, and policy implementation support.
-These communities serve as exemplars to inform our State policy efforts.
+These communities serve as exemplars to inform our state policy efforts.

 Current Project Portfolio